VeldEnDuin/VeldEnDuin.github.io/en/covid/campers.md

 * In case of infection of yourself or your family members, you must of course stay at home.
 Then the same rules apply as for mandatory closure of the campsite.

-## PUBLIC HEALTH PASSENGER LOCATOR FORM
+## FOREIGN GUESTS

-Since 1 August 2020, our foreign guests must register 48 hours before arrival in Belgium via the so-called [PUBLIC HEALTH PASSENGER LOCATOR FORM](https://travel.info-coronavirus.be/public-health-passenger-locator-form).
-Please arrange this before your arrival.
+Foreign guests must register 48 hours before arrival via the [PUBLIC HEALTH PASSENGER LOCATOR FORM](https://travel.info-coronavirus.be/public-health-passenger-locator-form) and have a negative PCR test (<72 hours old) when traveling to Belgium.
+All details about the current regulations can be found on [this website](https://www.info-coronavirus.be/en/travels/).
+The measures you must respect when returning depend on the country and it is best to request them in advance.

 ## CHECK-IN AND CHECK-OUT